-NUR 504 Advanced Health Assessment
+NUR 504 Advanced Health Assessment and Differential Diagnosis

 This course focuses on the advanced comprehensive health assessment of individual across the lifespan.
 The course builds on the students' knowledge and skills of basics physical health assessment and provides a foundational framework for the advanced practice nurse.
+Upon completion of this course, students will effectively integrate the comprehensive physical, psychosocial, spiritual and cultural components of assessment with diagnostic reasoning.
 This course requires that the student complete 20 lab hours.